Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/agents.rst

 -----------------

 Agents will record their action log for each step.
 This is a summary of what the agent did, along with response information from requests within the simulation.
 A summary of the actions taken by the agent can be viewed using the `show_history()` function.
-By default, this will display all actions taken apart from ``DONOTHING``.
+By default, this will display all actions taken apart from ``do-nothing``.